muhamedmjw/Storage-Facilitator/README.md

-# VueWork - Team Tasks & Scheduling App
+# Storage - Storage Facility Management System

 ## Problem Statement
-Small teams often struggle with project management due to complex or expensive tools that don't fit their needs.
-They need a lightweight, intuitive application that combines task management, scheduling, and collaboration features without overwhelming users with enterprise features they'll never use.
+Storage facility operators struggle with managing units, tracking rentals, monitoring payments, and maintaining customer records using outdated paper systems or complex enterprise software.
+These methods are time-consuming, error-prone, and lack real-time visibility into unit status.
+They need an intuitive, lightweight application that helps with facilitating operations without overwhelming staff with unnecessary features.
+This project is a modern, web-based platform designed to simplify the daily operations of self-storage facilities.
+It helps facility managers, staff, and owners efficiently manage unit availability, customer records, and rental payments — all within a clean, intuitive interface built for speed and usability.

+This project is developed using Vue 3, TypeScript, and Vite, ensuring scalability, maintainability, and exceptional performance.

+---

 ## Target Users
-- Small teams (5-15 people)
+- Small to medium storage facility operators
-- Startups and small businesses
-- Project managers in small organizations
+- Facility managers and staff
+- Self-storage businesses
-- Teams without dedicated project management resources
+- Storage facilities without dedicated IT resources

+---

 ## Success Criteria
-- Users can create and manage projects from start to finish
-- Team members can track their assigned tasks efficiently
+- Staff can manage unit availability and assignments efficiently
+- Rental agreements and customer information are easily accessible
+- Payment tracking and overdue notices are automated
-- Project progress is visible at a glance through the Kanban board
+- Unit occupancy are visible at a glance
-- Calendar view helps with resource planning and deadline management
-- Average task completion time tracked and improving monthly
+- Average rental duration tracked and improving monthly

-- User satisfaction score of 4/5 or higher
+---

 ## User Stories

-1. As a team lead, I want to create new projects with descriptions and deadlines so that my team knows what we're working on and when it's due.

-2. As a team member, I want to view all my assigned tasks across projects in one place so I can prioritize my work efficiently.
+1. As a facility manager, I want to view all storage units in one dashboard with clear indicators of whether they are available, occupied, or under maintenance, so that I can quickly identify which units can be rented out and which need attention.

-3. As a project manager, I want to move tasks between status columns (To-Do/In-Progress/Done) so I can track progress visually.
+2. As a staff member, I want to create and manage customer profiles that include contact details, rental history, and current storage unit assignments.
+This will allow me to efficiently handle new rentals, renew existing ones, and answer customer questions about their rental agreements or payment records without searching through paper files.

+3. As a facility manager, I want the system to track and display the payment status of each customer—including due dates, overdue balances, and completed payments—so that I can identify accounts that require reminders or follow-up and ensure the facility maintains steady cash flow without manually reviewing financial logs.

-4. As a team member, I want to add comments to tasks so I can clarify requirements or provide updates without scheduling a meeting.
+4. As a staff member, I want to view customer information and rental history so I can provide better service and answer questions.

-5. As a team lead, I want to assign tasks to specific team members so everyone knows their responsibilities.
+5. As a business owner, I want to analyze occupancy rates, revenue trends, and average rental durations over time so I can make informed business decisions, such as when to expand the facility, adjust pricing, or introduce promotional offers during low-occupancy months.

-6. As a user, I want to filter tasks by label, assignee, or due date so I can focus on relevant information.
+6. As a staff user, I want to filter and search storage units by criteria such as size, type, or status so that I can quickly find an appropriate unit for a new customer without scrolling through the entire list.

-7. As a team member, I want to view a calendar of all project deadlines and task due dates so I can plan my work schedule.
+7. As a facility manager, I want to view a calendar of lease expirations and payment due dates so I can plan follow-ups.

-8. As an admin, I want to manage user roles so I can control who has permission to create projects or modify settings.
+8. As an administrator, I want to assign different user roles (e.g., manager, staff, or viewer) with specific permissions, ensuring that sensitive actions—like editing rental prices or viewing financial data—are restricted to authorized personnel only.

-9. As a stakeholder, I want to view basic analytics about project progress so I can report on team performance.
+9. As a staff member, I want to add notes to customer accounts so I can track communications and special requests.

-10. As a user, I want to receive notifications about tasks assigned to me or upcoming deadlines so I don't miss important information.
+---

 ## Non-Goals

-- Real-time chat functionality
+- Online customer portal
+- Automated payment processing
-- Advanced reporting and analytics
+- Complex financial reporting
-- Time tracking features
-- Client billing or invoicing
-- Gantt chart views
+- Gate access control integration
+- Insurance policy management
-- Public API (for Milestone 1)
+- Public API
-- Mobile native apps (though the web app will be responsive)
+- Mobile native apps

+---

 ## Getting Started